Our Re-purposed Home

-The reason I decided to build a catio with pvc is because a couple of years ago I built a wooden cat enclosure, or catio, for my indoor cats.
+A couple of years ago I built a wooden cat enclosure, or catio, for my indoor cats.
 But, after a few years of storing it outside during the winter, it started to rot and get moldy.

-When I first built it I was afraid of sealing it in fear that the cats would chew on it and get sick.
-So, I took my chances and time took it’s toll.
-I thought about fixing it, or building a new one, but it would just rot again.
+When I first built it, I was afraid of sealing it in fear that the cats would chew on it and get sick.
+So, I took my chances and time took its toll.
+I thought about fixing it or building a new one, but it would just rot again.
+Therefore, I needed an alternative to wood and screen, so I thought “How about PVC?”

-I found a lot of PVC cages you could purchase custom made for a few thousand dollars each!!!
+I found a lot of PVC cages you could purchase custom-made for a few thousand dollars each!!!
 YIKES!
 That wasn’t going to happen so, I decided to build my own.

 how to build a pcv catio